-Photoperiod (Sunlight): The variation in duration of sunlight at different places is due to differences in latitude, altitude, season and duration of the day.
-Due to longer duration of sunlight, trees grow faster in summer.
+Photoperiod (Sunlight): The duration of sunlight is called photoperiod.
+Photoperiod depends on latitude, altitude, season and duration of the day.
+Trees grow faster in summer because of longer photoperiod.

 TYPES OF VEGETATION